-A visit of metropole Berlin is not complete without a stop at the Olympiastadion, where on and off the pitch has be written so much history.
-Preferably with a match of Hertha BSC, one of the oldest clubs of Germany.
+A visit to metropole Berlin is incomplete without a stop at the Olympiastadion, where on and off the pitch so much history has been written.
+Preferably whilst watching a match of Hertha BSC, one of Germany's oldest clubs.

 Olympiastadion

-There's little stadiums with more history than the Olympiastadion of Berlin.
-An iffy past, though: built for the 1936 Olympics, organized by Germany in honor and flory of the nazi regime of Adolf Hitler.
-If we stick to football, the headbutt of Zinedine Zidane went all over the world.
+There are barely any stadiums with more history than the Olympiastadion of Berlin.
+An iffy past, though as it was built for the 1936 Olympics, organized by Germany in honour and flory of the nazi regime of Adolf Hitler.
+If we stick to football, the headbutt of Zinedine Zidane went viral all over the world.

 The stadium has been built in a pit - the lowest tier is below street level - and is a perfect example of nazi architecture, with a lot of characteristic pillars around.
 Most recognizable is the opening in the Westkurve, where once the Olympic Flame burned.
-Compared to how the Olympiastadion was built, the construction has mostly stayed the same, with as biggest difference that the stands have a roof now, created for the 2006 World Cup.
-Around the stadium, the Olympic rings behind the Ostkurve and the Olympic bell still remind to the original meaning of the stadium.
+Compared to how the Olympiastadion was built, the construction has mostly stayed the same, with the biggest difference being that the stands have a roof now, created for the 2006 World Cup.
+Around the stadium, the Olympic rings behind the Ostkurve and the Olympic bell still remind us of the original purpose of the stadium.

 Die Plumpe

-Until 1974 Hertha played in the Stadion am Gesundbrunnen, colloquially known as 'die Plumpe'.
-It was beloved an centrally located, close to the Berlin Wall: so close that in the first years after the construction of the Wall, Hertha-fans from East Berlin gathered at the Wall to hear at least some stadium noise from Die Plumpe.
+Until 1974, Hertha played in the Stadion am Gesundbrunnen, also known as 'die Plumpe'.
+It was beloved and centrally located, close to the Berlin Wall.
+So close that in the first years after the construction of the Wall, Hertha fans from East Berlin gathered at the Wall to hear at least some stadium noise from Die Plumpe.

-In 1974 Hertha had to leave the place because of financial problems, and apartment blocks came on the place next to train station Berlin-Gesundbrunnen.
-On the Behmstraße (opposite nr.
-40) four sculptures of football players memorize the place when once Die Plumpe was.
-Around the corner, on the Bellermanstraße stands in extension of the bridge a sculpture of a ball, on the former short end of the stadium.
+In 1974, Hertha had to leave the place because of financial problems.
+Apartment blocks were built on the ground next to the train station Berlin-Gesundbrunnen.
+On the Behmstraße (opposite no. 40) four sculptures of football players memorize the place where Die Plumpe once stood.
+Around the corner, on the Bellermanstraße, is a sculpture of a ball, on the former short end of the stadium.

 Bierbrunnen an der Plumpe

-A little further in the Behmstraße, at nr.
-3, sits café Bierbrunnen an der Plumpe.
-It's a real Hertha-bar with pictures from the past, mostly from the times that Hertha still played at Gesundbrunnen.
+A little further in the Behmstraße, on no. 3, sits café Bierbrunnen an der Plumpe.
+It's a real Hertha bar with pictures from the past, mostly from the times that Hertha still played at Gesundbrunnen.

 Schebera-Platz

-If you cross the street at the sculptures of the Behmstraße and enter the park, you'll come to another special place in Hertha's history.
-The pitch on your left hand is the oldest still existing club pitch, the NNW-Platz, back in the days called the Schebera-platz.
-Already in 1904 Hertha played its home games here, from which you can see more in the pavillion of the ground.
+If you cross the street with the sculptures on the Behmstraße and enter the park, you'll come to another special place in Hertha's history.
+The pitch on your left hand is the oldest and still existing club pitch, the NNW-Platz, which used to be called the Schebera-Platz back in the day.
+In 1904, Hertha already played its home games here.

 Poststadion